 Category

 Food prices, the apple-to-apples story.
 Of the ten buckets in the Reality Index, food at home is the bucket where the official CPI does best.
-Industrial-scale agriculture has held food retail prices roughly in line with overall inflation over 45 years — the food composite grew 3.03× versus CPI's 3.91×.
+Industrial-scale agriculture has held retail food prices below overall inflation over 45 years — the groceries bucket grew 3.39× (CES spend-weighted, the figure the headline runs on) versus CPI's 3.91×.
+Equal-weighting the 13 staple items instead gives 3.03×.

 The qualification: this is true in dollar terms only.
 The eggs of 2025 are not the eggs of 1980.
 See what Reality Index doesn't measure for the reverse-hedonics argument on industrial food.